YILIN1031/TheMissingSemester/git/progit_studynotes.md

 `git remote show <remote>`

-Renaming remotes:
+Renaming remotes & remove:

-You can run git remote rename to change a remote’s shortname.
-For instance, if you want to rename pb to paul, you can do so with `git remote rename pb paul`.
+You can run `git remote rename` to change a remote’s shortname.
+And `git remote remove` for removing the remotes.

 ## Git Branching